erlwes/WinRM-Cloak/README.md

 3. Check dependencies (check that binary dependencies are store beside script, or in c:\windows, if not download and unzip?)
 4. Could use parameter sets instead of manual script logic for parameter combos

 **WinRM-Cloak-Service (UDP listener/service)**
 1. Implement actions on service crash, stop or OS-shutdown! ⚠️
+2. Consider converting to NSSM for service creation?
+3. Instead of using static TCP-port on WinRM-service, the port could be mutating/changed before each start.
+Something known to both client and server, for example 3000 + current day of month, or something else known to both server and client